Begging in dogs is a learned behavior. If trained properly, a dog will not beg at all since she knows it will bring no result.

 Dog begging may take different forms and have varying degrees of "severity".

 Your dog may just sit next to you every time you eat.
 She may give you that pitiful look so that you find it hard not to give her half of your steak.
-If your dog is really aggressive, she may paw to get your attention; she may whine or bark incessantly; she may even jump on your lap.
+If your dog is really aggressive, she may paw to get your attention, whine or bark incessantly, or even jump on your lap.

-What if your dog has already "acquired" the behavior of begging?
-Here are some simple remedies you may want to try.
+But what if your dog has already "acquired" the behavior of begging?
+Here are some simple ways you may want to try.

 If your dog has the habit of begging for food while you are dining, try these methods:

-You may want to put your dog in another room and keep her happily occupied, for example, give her a bone to chew or a toy to play with.
+You may want to put your dog in another room and keep her happily occupied, e.g. give her a bone to chew or a toy to play with.
 Make your dinner time a fun time for your dog as well.

 Dogs are less likely to beg if they have a full stomach.
 Feeding your dog immediately before you and your family have dinner may stop her from begging.